 - The item contributed is a donor’s home, vacation home, or farm including residence.

 - The donor relinquishes full or part ownership to the Society for the right to enjoy use of the property for as long as they wish.
 For this exchange, a donor receives an income tax deduction.
 Donors are responsible for maintenance, taxes, and insurance as long as they occupy the residence, unless there is an agreement otherwise between the donor and the Society.

 1. Donors shall generally not be encouraged to make gifts of real property to the Society under which they maintain a life interest in the property.

 2. This policy is based on the fact that such transfers are often not in the best interest of the donor involved, and there is potential for negative publicity for the Society should a donor have a need to sell the property to generate funds, only to find that a relatively small portion of the proceeds would be available to the donor as owner of the life estate.

 3. Such gifts may be accepted by approval of the Board in situations where the asset involved appears to be a minor portion of the donor’s wealth, and the Development Committee is satisfied that there has been full disclosure to the donor of the possible future ramifications of the transaction.

-A donor may assign to the Society the benefits of a newly purchased life insurance.
+A donor may assign to the Society the benefits of a newly purchased life insurance policy.
 A donor may also assign to the Society an existing life insurance policy that is no longer needed, making the Society both the policy owner and the beneficiary.
 Premium payments, for which the Society is both the owner and beneficiary, are tax deductible for the donor.

 1. The Society will encourage donors to name the Society to receive all or a portion of the benefits of life insurance policies which they have purchased on their lives.